What is a marketing qualified lead?

 Your MQL criteria should align with your ICP.
 If your ideal customer is a mid-market SaaS company with 200+ employees, engagement from a 20-person startup shouldn't qualify as an MQL, no matter how many whitepapers they download.

-Behavioral signals reveal buying interest beyond basic form fills, including:
+Behavioral signals reveal buying interest beyond basic form optimization and form fills, including:

 Content progression: Moving from top-of-funnel content (blog posts) to middle-funnel content (comparison guides) to bottom-funnel content (pricing pages)